President's Adoption of Plan

 Policy Group Members:

-Manages the logistical, fiscal, planning, operational, safety and community issues related to an incident / emergency.
+Implements policy as determined by the Policy Group while managing the logistical, fiscal, planning, operational, safety and community issues related to an incident / emergency.

 Incident Management Team Members (departments represented):